shepherdjerred/discord-plays-pokemon/README.md

 This image can run smoothly on AWS instances with GPUs.
 I've tested this thorougly on a `g4dn.2xlarge` instance, which is reasonably priced as long as you shut down the instance when the bot is not in use.

+The `ec2-bootstrap.sh` script can be used to setup an AWS EC2 instance.
+It will:

+* Install Docker
+* Install Earthly
+* Install all required Nvidia software

+**NOTE:** You must use an EC2 instance with x86_64 CPU, and a Nvidia GPU.
+It will not work on arm64 or AMD GPU instances.
+You can try running this on AWS _without_ a GPU, but it will be extremely slow.

+## Usage without Docker

+You can use this without Docker by:

+* Hosting the `static/` directory with the webserver of your choice
+* Updating the application to point to your webserver rather than the Dockerized webserver (note: this should be a configuration option in the future)
+* Building this application with `npm install`, `npm run build`, and `./run.sh`.

+Note: You will need to have Firefox installed, and possibly other software.
+You might also still want to have a GPU so that Discord streaming is hardware accelerated.

 ## Requirements

 * [Docker](https://www.docker.com/products/docker-desktop/)